mickael9/factoirc/README.rst

 .. code:: bash

-    $ factorio --rcon-port=27015 --rcon-password=password | irc3 config.ini
+    $ factorio --rcon-port=27015 --rcon-password=password --start-server=save.zip | irc3 config.ini

-Alternatively, you might want to separate execution of Factorio and the bot using an intermediate log file.
+Alternatively, you might want to separate execution of Factorio and the bot using an intermediate log file:

 .. code:: bash